Culture, Arts & Media

 Rafael Halperin turned the imported form into a local legend

 The Jerusalem Post's history of wrestling in Israel gives the obvious starting point.
 Rafael Halperin, the Vienna-born haredi Israeli wrestler later known as the "Rasslin Rabbi," helped popularize the sport after making a name for himself in the United States during the 1950s.
-When he returned, he brought not just fame but a template.
+When he returned, he brought fame and a template.

 That template mattered because Halperin was already more than a sports figure.
 He was a businessman, rabbi, and public personality.
 Wrestling in his hands did not look like an alien American product so much as another available mode of Jewish-Israeli performance.
 He could make it feel both rowdy and local.